Indian brown mongoose

-The Indian brown mongoose (Urva fusca) is a mongoose species native to the Western Ghats in India and the western coast in Sri Lanka and introduced to Fiji.
+The Indian brown mongoose or brown mongoose (Urva fusca) is a mongoose species native to the Western Ghats in India and the western coast in Sri Lanka and introduced to Fiji.
 It is listed as least concern on the IUCN Red List.

 Characteristics

 The Indian brown mongoose appears large compared to the other mongoose species in southern Western Ghats.
 This species has a dark brown body and its legs are noticeably in black colour.
 Head to body length is 33–48 cm.
 Tail is about 20–34 cm which is two-thirds of its body length and more furry than that of the small Indian mongoose.
 A pointed tail and fur beneath the hindleg help to distinguish this species from others.
 Males are larger and heavier than females with a weight of 2.7 kg.
 Young are much darker in color with yellowish eyes.

 Distribution and habitat

 In South India, the Indian brown mongoose lives at an elevation range of 700-1300 m from Virajpet in south Coorg and Ooty in the Nilgiri Hills, Tiger Shola in the Palni Hills, High Wavy Mountains in Madurai, Kalakad-Mundanthurai in Agasthyamalai Hills, Valparai plateau in the Anamalai Hills, and Peeramedu in Kerala.
 In Sri Lanka, the species is confined to west coast, central hills and western urban centers.

 In the 1970s, it has been introduced to Fiji, where it lives in sympatry with the Javan mongoose.